-4.9 WiFi access
+4.10 WiFi access

 - The WiFi access is implemented as web mini-server over WiFi Access Point (AP) provided by the device.
-The purpose of this functionality is twofold. - 1.
-Remote control: It allows the client device (smartphone) on the shooting range to perform as a remote control and remote view of the measurements. - 2.
+The purpose of this functionality is twofold. - Remote control: It allows the client device (smartphone) on the shooting range to perform as a remote control and remote view of the measurements. - 2.
 Wireless access to SD card: It allows to access the data (CSV files) without the need of removing the SD card from the device.
 This is typically used when transferring the measured data to the personal computer for further evaluation and archiving. - In order to use the WiFi access, connect your smartphone or computer to the WiFi AP with the name and password shown on C5 WiFi configuration screen.
+Keep in mind that the WiFi is actually activated only after leaving the configuration mode.
 Observe the WiFi status icon in the status line on the screen and wait till your client is connected.
-Then point your web browser to the IP address shown in the C5 WiFi configuration screen. - The web page you will see on your device is shown below.
+Then point your web browser to the IP address shown in the C5 WiFi configuration screen.

+The web page you will see on your device is shown below.
 Please notice (!) that the web page does not update itself after finished measurement.
-You need to update it manually using the button on the page top.
+You need to update it manually using the button on the page top